|Warplanes of the Second World War preserved in Greece

 (IWM Photo CNA 4686)

 The Greek Prime Minister, George Papandreou (third from right) and the Greek Air Minister, M Fikioris (second from right), accompanied by Air Commodore G.W.
 Tuttle, Air Officer Commanding Air Headquarters Greece (seventh from right), and other Allied officers, inspects a line of Supermarine Spitfire Mk.
 Vs and pilots of RAF No. 336 (Hellenic) Squadron during an official ceremony at Kalamaki/Hassani to welcome Greek units serving with the Allied Air Forces back to their homeland.
 No. 337 Wing RAF, of which Nos.
 335 and 336 (Hellenic) Squadrons RAF and No. 13 Squadron, Royal Hellenic Air Force formed part, arrived in Greece on 16 November 1944, and continued operations there until its disbandment on 15 June 1946, after which the Greek squadrons were transferred to Greek control.

-Supermarine Spitfire LF Mk.IXc (Serial No. MJ755).
+Supermarine Spitfire LF Mk.IXc (Serial No. MJ755), Reg.
+No. G-CLGS.
 Built at the Castle Bromwich factory and delivered toNo.
 43 Sqn RAF in August 1944, which at the time was covering operations in Southern France.
 This fighter served on the Mediterranean front in 1944 and 1945.
 In 1947 it was transferred to the Royal Hellenic Air Force and later retired to The Hellenic Air Force Museum.
 MJ755 is possibly the sole surviving example of the 77 Spitfires delivered to the Hellenic Air Force.
 It has been made airworthy, and will fly from Dekelia Air Base north of Athens.